IIOP Continuing Education Courses

 2. Personal statement (500 words max)

-o Describe professional goals and interest in orthotics and/or prosthetics,
+Describe professional goals and interest in orthotics and/or prosthetics, or pedorthics

-o Outline how the scholarship will support entry or advancement within
+Outline how the scholarship will support entry or advancement within the clinical workforce

 3. Professional plan

-o Brief outline the plan/pathway for certification, anticipated timeline,
+Brief outline the plan/pathway for certification, anticipated timeline, and employment goals

 4. Resume